narenndhra/liveipfinder/README.md

 ## ▶️ Usage

-Create a `targets.txt` file with IPs and/or CIDRs:
+Prepare `targets.txt` with IPs and/or subnets:

 ``` text
 192.168.1.10